ga4gh/va-spec/docs/source/quick-start.rst

    **Legend** The path on the **left** guides users in adopting or extending an existing Standard Profile.
 The path on the **right** guides users in creating an entirely new Standard Profile.

 **Node Guidance and Resources:**
+Note that the workflow and guidance provided is the same for :ref:`Statement Profiles <statement-profiles>`, which are used to represent discrete assertions of variant knowledge (e.g. a pathogenicity classification), or :ref:`Study Result Profiles <statement-profiles>`, which are used to capture collections of data about a single variant from a particular study or analysis dataset (e.g. from the gnomAD cohort allele frequency dataset).

 #. ``DECISION``: **Does a Standard Statement or Study Result Profile exist for my use case?**
     * Explore existing Standard Profiles :ref:`here <standard-profiles>` to see if any cover the type of Statement or Study Result you want to represent.